 Sometimes people will make a single person the designated beneficiary for an asset, even though they intend for that person to split the money among other heirs.
 This has major potential pitfalls.
 The beneficiary may not remember your original wishes correctly, and even if they do, they aren't legally required to follow them.
 In addition, if you leave a very large pot of money to one person, you might create estate tax headaches for them.
 Bottom line: be as specific as possible on beneficiary designations.
 For example, if you want each of your five siblings to inherit equal shares of your 401(k), make each of them a 20% beneficiary.

 Beneficiary designations for IRAs and 401(k)s get the most attention, probably because they're worth the most money in many households.
 But don't neglect beneficiary designations for nonretirement assets like taxable brokerage accounts.

 A transfer on death registration lets you transfer such accounts to someone else upon your death, allowing the assets to avoid probate; a similar registration type, called payable on death, is available for bank accounts.
 Check with your financial provider to set up such a registration.

 If you'd like to leave taxable bank or brokerage accounts to multiple beneficiaries, it's smart to do so via your will rather than transfer/payable on death registration.

 Don't: Make inadvertent beneficiary designations

 In a related vein, older adults often add an adult child as a joint owner on their checking accounts to help oversee bill-paying.
-But there are a couple of big drawbacks.
-One is that the child has full latitude to withdraw from the account as he or she sees fit; the account would also be vulnerable if the child has issues with creditors.
-Finally, the child who's joint owner of a parent's bank account would own that account free and clear once the parent dies; that may or may not be what the parent wants.
+But there are potential drawbacks.
+The child is free to withdraw from the account as they see fit; the account could be vulnerable to the child's creditors; and that child would own the account free and clear when the parent dies, regardless of whether that's what the parent wanted.

 © Copyright 2019 Morningstar, Inc. All rights reserved.